DaveBenham/VenomModules/README.md

 Each fader control ranges from 0% to 100%, with the default 50% at noon.

 Each dimension has a bipolar CV input and dedicated attenuator.
 The CV is scaled at 10% per volt.
 The CV is summed with the control value and clamped to a value between 0% and 100%.

+If you prefer to work with spherical coordinates, then the [Sphere To XYZ module](#sphere-to-xyz) is available to convert r, \u03B8, \u03C6 spherical coordinates into X, Y, Z cartesian coordinates.

 ### MONO OUTPUT button
 By default, polyphonic channels are preserved at the output.
 If the Mono Output button is enabled, then polyphonic output channels are summed to a monophonic output signal.